aabs/aabs.github.io/_posts/2008-11-14-patternmatching.md

+---
-Title: Pattern Matching in C#
+title: Pattern Matching in C#
-Date: 2008-11-14 08:46
+date: 2008-11-14 08:46
-Author: aabs
+author: aabs
-Category: SemanticWeb
+category: SemanticWeb
-Slug: patternmatching
+slug: patternmatching
-Status: published
+status: published
+...

 I recently used Matthew Podwyszocki's [pattern matching](http://weblogs.asp.net/podwysocki/archive/2008/09/16/functional-c-pattern-matching.aspx) classes for a top level exception handler in an App I'm writing.
 Matthew's classes are a really nice fluent interface attaching predicates to functions generating results.
 I used it as a class factory to select between handlers for exceptions.
 Here's an example of how I used it: